 The Tuligtic Project, which hosts the Company's Ixtaca discovery, is the only project material to the Company.
-The Tuligtic Project is located in Puebla State, Mexico.
+The Tuligtic Project property (the "Tuligtic Property") is located in Puebla State, Mexico.

 PRINCIPAL PROPERTY INTERESTS

 The Tuligtic Property/Ixtaca Project - Mexico